zyxophoj/private_dig/file_format.md

 Note: the remaining chunks are numbered as if there were 0 missions.

 ### Chunk 4: Kills and reputation (form) ###
-A form called PLAY, containing 2 records called SCOR and KILL Each of these records contains 18 bytes of data, which is 9 int values storing reputation or kills for each faction.
+A form called PLAY, containing 2 records called SCOR and KILL.

+Each of these records contains 18 bytes of data, which is 9 int values storing reputation or kills for each faction.
 The faction positions are:

  - 0-1: Merchants